Rape Aggression Defense (R.A.D) Program

 R.A.D. is one of the most popular safety programs on campus and is offered throughout the school year.
 R.A.D. covers many sexual assault issues, including post-incident care, on- and off-campus victim services, and full-contact simulations.
 All R.A.D. participants are provided brief training on how to search California’s database for registered sex offenders.

-Currently, the Department of Campus Safety has three certified R.A.D. instructors.
+Currently, the Department of Campus Safety has 3 certified R.A.D. instructors.
 R.A.D. classes are offered at no cost to APU women.
-The class meets at least twice during a semester and will be announced in advance.
+The class is held at least twice during the academic year and will be announced in advance.

 Objective and Goal